 DollarWise Announce The Release Of A New Study That Shows The Average Income Necessary To Purchase A House In Canada

-/EIN News/ -- Toronto, Ontario, June 27, 2023 (GLOBE NEWSWIRE) -- DollarWise, a website offering research on Canadian financial markets, has announced the release of its new study that reviews the latest data from CREA (Canadian Real Estate Association) and shows the yearly income that you need to afford a house in Canada.
+Toronto, Ontario – DollarWise, a website offering research on Canadian financial markets, has announced the release of its new study that reviews the latest data from CREA (Canadian Real Estate Association) and shows the yearly income that you need to afford a house in Canada.

 The study is intended to inform Canadians about the current housing market and mortgage prices in Canada and provides a comprehensive list of how much income is required to qualify for a mortgage to buy the average house by province in the country.